thataboy/plato/doc/MANUAL.md

 - *SWC* (South-West Corner): toggle the table of contents in normal mode, previous page in search mode.
 - *SEC* (South-East Corner): go to page in normal mode, next page in search mode.

+While reading epub or html, tap the bottom edge of the screen to toggle the progress bar.

 Swipe west/east to go to the next/previous page.

 Swipe north/south to scroll the page stream when the zoom mode is fit-to-width.